2021 DATES HAVE CHANGED FOR 2021

 Please scroll down to the type in red under ‘Small print 1’ for terms & conditions.
 We are likely to be respecting social distancing in 2021, so at the moment we’re planning to hold the group sessions nearby rather than in the too-small West Lounge.
 This and other arrangements have yet to be confirmed.
 Things will be different but the content and the outdoor sessions won’t change.
 Groups may have to be smaller, however.

-‘MORE GROUP’ Tuesday 28th September (evening) – Tuesday 5th October (after breakfast) (poetry & prose; very nearly full; waiting list available).
-These groups are capped at a maximum of 14 (possibly 11 in 2021).
+‘MORE GROUP’ 2021 Tuesday 28th September (evening) – Tuesday 5th October (after breakfast) (poetry & prose; nearly full; waiting list available).
+These groups are capped at a maximum of 14 (possibly 12 in 2021).
 This group is for returners and newcomers alike and is more divergent in participants’ writing interests and experience, with more of a mix of poetry and prose.

-‘OPENING UP SPACE GROUP’ Saturday 1st to Saturday 8th May.
+‘OPENING UP SPACE GROUP’ Saturday 1st to Saturday 8th May 2021.
 CANCELLED.
-I plan to offer this in 2022.
+Next group late April 2022.
 (Luminous space to explore, reflect & create.
 This week has a slower more meditative focus than the previous two, although all 3 groups are led in this spirit.)
 This was a new week introduced in 2019.
 ‘Roselle – this week has been a huge privilege.
 I can’t begin to express my thanks for the wisdom, the rightness, the goodness of it all…’ says 1 participant, September 2019.
 I wrote about this week here.